*SPOILER ALERT! *

 that is Father’s job now.
 Jorban publicly declared him your official protector,

 so legally I’m off the hook.”
-Ian shrugged his shoulders and turned up his palms
+Ian shrugged his shoulders and turned up his

-in a helpless manner.
+palms in a helpless manner.

 “But

-Unan’s not here to watch over me,” she reminded him.
+Unan isn’t here to watch over me,” she reminded him.

 That

-on that the next time I see him.”
+the next time I see him.”

 Eena

-watched the door close as she stood in the middle of the floor, shocked to be left
+watched the door close as she stood in the middle of the floor, shocked to be

 overnight.
 Maybe time apart was more vital than either wanted to admit.